Authored by the expert who managed and guided the team behind the France Property Pack

 What property types will appreciate the most in France in 2026?

-As of January 2026, the property type expected to appreciate the most in France is well-located, energy-efficient apartments in major metropolitan areas, particularly two-bedroom and three-bedroom units near public transit.
+As of 2026, the property type expected to appreciate the most in France is the renovated villa in scarce coastal, Alpine and lake markets.

 How will interest rates affect property prices in France in 2026?